abhinav-phi/to-undo-app/README.md

 ---

-*"The best way to get rid of a bad habit is to replace it with a good one." - ToUndo helps you identify what to replace first.*
+*"The chains of habit are too weak to be felt until they are too strong to be broken." - ToUndo helps you break them while they're still weak.*